-3. Not feeding the beard.
-Look, You can’t build houses without bricks, nor Prius’s without what, plastic trees and cardboard?
-Anyway, the same concept applies to the beard.
-See, your luscious chin forest(like much of the rest of you) is made from protein and fat.
+Look, You can’t build a house without bricks.
+The same concept applies to the beard.
+See, your luscious chin forest is made from protein and fat.
 It’s also heavily reliant on Vitamins B5, B3, and B9.
 That means lean meats, nuts, egg yolks, milk, and plenty of leafy greens.
 You want to get that beard and body kickin?
-Feed it good stuff and soon your beard patches will be gone, and your back fur will be growing to your feet.
-Lucky, wifey!
+Maintain a healthy diet, get 6-8 hours of sleep, and soon your beard patches will start to fill in.

 Till next time my Bearded Crew.
 Grow it, tend it, and lovingly oil it.
 Namaste.